tchnl/c11_pipeline/workflow/README.md

 ####MEME.py
 The MEME script is build to accept 4 FASTA files for input.
 These should be named:
-- genes0.fa
 - genes1.fa
 - genes2.fa
 - genes3.fa

-The script changes location to the MEME bin directory (/sharing/students/meme/bin/) to call MEME.
+- genes4.fa

 The parameters can be changed in the script.
 For parameter options, type

     meme --help

 in the Terminal.
 The default parameters are as follows:

-    "/meme "+str(MEME_input)+" -dna -oc /home/thierry/c11_pipeline/output"+str(i)+"/ -nostatus -time 18000 -maxsize 60000 -mod zoops -nmotifs 3 -minw 35 -maxw 45 -revcomp"
+     subprocess.call("cd <$path where meme is installed/bin> ; ./meme <$path to desktop>/workflow/"+str(MEME_input)+" -dna -oc <$path to desktop>/output"+str(index)+"/ -nostatus -time 18000 -maxsize 60000 -mod zoops -nmotifs 3 -minw 45 -maxw 55 -revcomp", shell=True)

-str(MEME_input) are the 4 FASTA input files.
-The amount of input files can be changed.
-To modify the amount of FASTA files for MEME, change the "range" option in the script to the desired amount -1 (so if you have 6 scripts, give it a range of 5, as it automatically starts from "0").
+The paths to the different locations have to be changed by the user in the correct paths, where <$path etc. > is given.

 License